Wednesday, February 5, 2025

 “Very good.
 You’re beginning to understand.”
 He picks up both my hands in His.
 “What else?”

 My eyes fill up with tears again.
-"I know you pulled something out of me I didn't know was in there?"
+"I know you pulled something out of me that I didn't know was in there?"

 "Yes!”
 He squeezes my hands before He lets them go.